0l-bitly/0l-bitly/README.md

 - 👀 I’m interested in programming, Offensive Security, OPSEC and reverse enginering.
 - 🌱 I’m currently learning Rust.
 - 💞️ I’m looking to collaborate, but..
 I never do it.
 Too bad.
+- ?!?!
+What a funny avatar I have ?!
 - !!
 As you can see I am not very interesting...
 Find another profile that tells a little more about his life!